Find providers

 • Changes in vision

-Do not immediately stop taking Adderall unless instructed by a medical professional.
-This medication is a controlled substance and can induce withdrawal symptoms.
+Don’t immediately stop taking Adderall unless instructed by a medical professional.
+This medication is a controlled substance and can stopping it cause withdrawal symptoms.

-Whether Adderall XR or Adderall is better for your ADHD depends on your daily needs and lifestyle.
+Whether Adderall XR vs Adderall is better for your depends on our needs and lifestyle.
 If you simply want to take medication once a day instead of twice, Adderall XR is for you.
 Adderall XR has a steadier effect throughout the day, lasting up to 12 hours.